 Why do I need a retina specialist?

 Chances are you were referred to a retina specialist by your general eye doctor.
 Your eye is an organ that has many different parts that must work together in order for you to see.
-Every part of the eye must be functioning properly to get good vision as a result.
+Every part of the eye must be functioning properly to have strong vision as a result.
 Each part is extremely delicate and can have thousands of complications.
-The retina is one of these parts, and is made up of hundreds of other parts.
+The retina is one of these parts and is made up of hundreds of other parts.
 Retina evaluation, treatment, and surgery require highly specialized equipment and fellowship trained retina doctors for the best results.

 If I’m seeing a retina specialist, do I need to see my general eye doctor?